Feature management overview

 The functionality noted in this article is currently available in both the stand-alone Dynamics 365 Human Resources and the merged Finance infrastructure.
 Navigation might be different than noted while we make updates.
 If you need to find a specific page, you can use Search.

 Features are added and updated in every release.
 The Feature management experience provides a workspace where you can view a list of features that have been delivered in each release.
 You can then use the workspace to view feature documentation, and to enable or disable features.

 You can open the Feature management workspace by selecting the appropriate tile on the dashboard.
 You will see a page that shows a list of features for all releases that are supported by the Feature management experience.

 - Feature name – A description of the feature that was added.

-- Enabled status – A symbol indicates whether a feature has been turned on (check mark), hasn't been turned on (blank), is scheduled to be turned on (clock), is mandatorily turned on (lock), requires attention before you turn it on (warning), or can't be enabled (X).
+- Status – A symbol indicates whether a feature is turned on (check mark), is turned off (blank), is scheduled to be turned on (clock), is mandatory (lock), requires attention before you turn it on (warning symbol), or can't be turned on (X).
 The setting that is shown is used for all legal entities.
 Note that even when a feature has been turned on, it's still controlled by security.
-Therefore, the feature will be available only to users who have access to it, based on their security role.
+Therefore, the feature will be available only to users who have access to it based on their security role.
 It will also be available only in legal entities that the user has access to.